bluerobotics/software-guidelines/guidelines/style.md

 - Use [astyle](http://astyle.sourceforge.net/astyle.html)!
     - Use "One True Brace Style" (--style=otbs)
 - Regardless of the language, always use double quotes for strings, single quotes for characters
-- Maximum line length allowed in any source file is 80 characters
+- Maximum line length allowed in any source file is 120 characters

 ## Whitespace
 - Spaces only.
-Everywhere.
-No tabs
+Everywhere except makefiles.
+No tabs.
 - Apply whitespace liberally for the sake of readability
 - No trailing whitespace.
 Anywhere.
 Ever.
 - A single newline should exist at the end of every file